Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

 An SDI randomness generation protocol under which all overlaps $\braket{\psi_x}{\psi_y}$ are known is presented in \citet{Ioannou2021}.
 This work also analyses the randomness generated against a quantum adversary who has access to the quantum channel between the source and the measurement device and can use this to create entanglement between themselves and the measured states.
 By adapting the SDP relaxation method of \citet{Wang2019} (see~Eq.~\eqref{eq:wang_grammethod}) one can then compute a hierarchy of min-entropy bounds against the adversary.
 A similar SDI randomness generation protocol is also presented in \citet{Wang2023} in which the source is fully characterised but the quantum channel and Bob's measurement device is untrusted.
 Using also the techniques of \citet{Wang2019} an SDP relaxation of min-entropy bounds is given and a full security analysis is provided.

 An alternative bounded overlap condition is presented in \citet{Tavakoli2021b}, where it is assumed that the source prepares states that are close to some fixed set of target states (see Section~\ref{sec:communication-distinguish}).
 The randomness generated by the measurement device with respect to an adversary who shares classical correlations with both the source and the measurement device is then analysed using the min-entropy and SDP relaxations of the underlying correlation set of the scenario.
-An alternative to the various overlap assumptions is given in \citet{Tavakoli2022a} wherein a bound on the information transmitted through the prepare-and-measure channel in assumed (see also Section~\ref{sec:communication-distinguish}).
-The certifiable randomness is evaluated using the min-entropy for various bounds on the transmitted information and comparisons to the dimension bounded protocols are also given.
+An alternative to the various overlap assumptions is given in \citet{Tavakoli2022a}, wherein a bound on the information transmitted through the prepare-and-measure channel is assumed (see also Section~\ref{sec:communication-distinguish}).
+The certifiable randomness is evaluated using the min-entropy for various bounds on the transmitted information, and comparisons to the dimension-bounded protocols are also given.

 The setting of measurement-device-independent (MDI) QKD offers stronger security than device-dependent QKD as well as a longer distance~\cite{Lo2012}.
-In \citet{Primaatmaja2019} an SDP method to bound the phase error rate of a variety of protocols is derived which can in turn be used to compute their rates via the Shor-Preskill formula~\cite{Shor2000}.
+In~\citet{Winick2018,Hu2022} it is shown that the methods developed for device-dependent QKD can also be used to compute key rates of MDI-QKD protocols and variants like twin-field QKD~\cite{Lucamarini18}.
+In \citet{Primaatmaja2019} an SDP method to bound the phase error rate of a variety of protocols is derived that can in turn be used to compute their rates via the Shor-Preskill formula~\cite{Shor2000}.
 Other works in the setting of uncharacterised measurement devices have investigated randomness generated in steering scenarios~\cite{Passaro2015} and with trusted quantum inputs~\cite{Supic2017}.